lineklemensen/PRJ3/docs/appendices/Acceptance test specifcation.md

     \hline
     \textbf{No.} & \textbf{Action} & \textbf{Expected result} & \textbf{Actual result} & \textbf{(OK/FAIL)}\\
     \hline
-    \textbf{1} & Start a timer & The user is timing the system & - & - \\
+    \textbf{1} & Start a timer & The user is timing the system & The timer is ready & OK \\
     \hline
-    \textbf{2} & Press the power button & The car begins powering on & - & - \\
+    \textbf{2} & Press the power button & The car begins powering on & The car begins powering on & OK \\
     \hline
-    \textbf{3} & Wait 1 minute & The remote SSH connection shows "Waiting for button press/ Waiting for req route eller whatever" & - & - \\
+    \textbf{3} & Wait 1 minute & The user is able to establish a remote SSH connection to the car & The RPi is still connecting to the network, and thus establishing an SSH connect isn't possible & FAIL \\
     \hline
 \end{tabularx}
 \caption{Acceptance test - Nonfunctional Requirements - Performance 1}